ElementsProject/lightning/doc/developers-guide/plugin-development/hooks.md

   - `cltv_expiry` determines when the HTLC reverts back to the sender. `cltv_expiry` minus `outgoing_cltv_expiry` should be equal or larger than our `cltv_delta` setting.
   - `cltv_expiry_relative` hints how much time we still have to claim the HTLC.
 It is the `cltv_expiry` minus the current `blockheight` and is passed along mainly to avoid the plugin having to look up the current blockheight.
   - `payment_hash` is the hash whose `payment_preimage` will unlock the funds and allow us to claim the HTLC.
+  - `extra_tlvs` is an optional TLV-stream attached to the HTLC.
 - `forward_to`: if set, the channel_id we intend to forward this to (will not be present if the short_channel_id was invalid or we were the final destination).

 The hook response must have one of the following formats: